bottledcode/RFC/drafts/typed-aliases.md

 ### Creating Aliases

-There are two ways to create an alias and neither trigger autoloading of their inner types until the types are used.
+There are three ways to create an alias and neither trigger autoloading of their inner types until the types are used.
 This is to allow "type libraries" or "type files" to be self-sufficient from their implementation and be defined without loading entire libraries.